liskin/strava-map-switcher/README.markdown

 (Strava website changes and this extension must adapt to continue functioning), please consider [a small donation](https://www.paypal.me/lisknisi/10EUR).

+By donating, you'll also support the development of my other projects.
+You might like these:

+* <https://github.com/liskin/strava-offline> - Keep a local mirror of Strava activities for further analysis/processing
+* <https://github.com/liskin/locus-graphhopper-gpx> - Convert GraphHopper JSON to GPX with Locus nav. instructions
+* <https://github.com/liskin/leaflet-tripreport> - A simple tool for visualization of bikepacking trips, both planned and ridden

 ## Installation

  - [Chrome Web Store](https://chrome.google.com/webstore/detail/strava-map-switcher/djcheclpmmkcdkjcenfamalobdenmici)